aycabas/TeamsApp/README.md

-# Using Microsoft Graph Toolkit in Microsoft Teams Tabs
+# Building straightforward authentication using Microsoft Graph Toolkit in Teams Tabs

+If you are looking for ways to build easy authentication in [Microsoft Teams Tabs](https://cda.ms/1vt), we are going to use [Microsoft Graph Toolkit](https://cda.ms/1vw) [Login](https://cda.ms/1vx) component provides a button and flyout control to facilitate Microsoft identity platform authentication with couple of lines of code.

-## Content:
+## How?

 1. Enable [Microsoft Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) extension for Visual Studio Code
 1. Build Microsoft Teams tab